Skip to main content

 Natalia Hirshfeld / Shutterstock

-A baby’s first year could be characterized by strange behaviors you weren’t even aware might be a thing.
+A baby’s first year could be characterized by strange behaviors you weren’t even aware of, which might be a thing.
 It’s not something veteran parents tend to talk about, and it probably wasn’t a chapter in all the baby books you read while pregnant.
-There are a few unusual behaviors, like constantly kicking legs and moving arms and even hiccups, that babies will do that is totally normal.
+There are a few unusual behaviors, like constantly kicking legs and moving arms and even hiccups, that babies will do that are totally normal.
 These strange baby behaviors crop up and usually go away on their own.
-Let’s go over some you might see your tiny tot doing.
+Let’s go over some of the things you might see your tiny tot doing.

 Crossing their eyes